hyperledger-labs/splice/README.md

 ## Auth0 Configuration

 We use Auth0 as our IAM integration & OAuth provider for applications we (as DA/the Canton Network team) run in our Google Cloud cluster(s).
-This section elucidates how this is currently set up, but keep in mind this is not necessarily how we'd advise users of self-hosted validators to set up an Auth0 integration.
+[This section](./cluster/README.md#auth0-tenantsapplications) elucidates how this is currently set up, but keep in mind this is not necessarily how we'd advise users of self-hosted validators to set up an Auth0 integration.
 For that, they should look at the relevant runbook docs section.

-### Tenant & Application Layout

-Currently we maintain two tenants with some application clients in them:

-1. `canton-network-test`: A tenant dedicated for test environments
-    - `API Explorer Application`: We use this for getting auth0 management tokens, which we need for creating test users for integration tests.
-    - `Local Auth`: An application to support auth0 auth for all frontends running on localhost
-2. `canton-network-dev`: The tenant dedicated for our cluster deployments
-    - `API Explorer Application`: We use this for getting auth0 management tokens, which we need for creating test users for the preflight check.
-    - `CN validator backend`: An application for all validator app backends running on all cluster deployments (scratch, staging, dev, and test)
-    - `CN wallet backend`: An application for all wallet app backends running on all cluster deployments (scratch, staging, dev, and test)
-    - `SPA Experiment`: An application for the SPA experiment located in `/experiments/auth0-spa` in this repository
-    - `Validator1 Auth`: A monolith application that supports all validator1-hosted UIs (Splitwell, Directory, and Wallet) running on all cluster deployments (scratch, staging, dev, and test)

-If you don't have access to either tenant, give a shout in the #team-canton-network-internal Slack channel.
+If you don't have access to any listed tenant, give a shout in the `#team-canton-network-internal` Slack channel.
 Any admin of the tenant may invite anyone else (and everyone is an admin by default).

-We also have a few username-password combinations in use in our clusters, who are maintained as users in the `canton-network-dev` tenant.
+We also have a few username-password combinations in use in our clusters, who are maintained as users in the tenants we use.
 Their details are in [this Google doc](https://docs.google.com/document/d/1ajR8_SsSybl6GSrhGggOHEZPfCF0hzk0MDJMyziV7Vc/edit#).

 ## CircleCI Configuration